DickinsonCollege/FarmData2/farmdata2_modules/fd2_tabs/fd2_example/README.md

    - Sub-tabs typically (e.g. `ex1.html') use [Vue.js](https://vuejs.org/), [Axios](https://github.com/axios/axios) and the [FarmOS API](https://farmos.org/development/api/) to interact with the FarmData2 database.
 More information on these tools and resources for getting started with them are available in the [ONBOARDING.md](https://github.com/DickinsonCollege/FarmData2/blob/main/ONBOARDING.md) file.
 1. Test your sub-tab using the [Cypress testing framework](https://www.cypress.io/) by creating a new `spec.js` file in the `cypress\integration` directory.
    - More information about Cypress and resources for getting started with it are available in the [ONBOARDING.md](https://github.com/DickinsonCollege/FarmData2/blob/main/ONBOARDING.md#cypress) file.
-1. Run the tests for the module using `./cypress_run.bash`
+1. Launch the Cypress test runner using `./test_runner.bash`  Note: it may take a few moments for the runner to start, particularly the first time.